ams0187/Vupiter/index.md

 # Welcome to Vupiter Control

-Vupiter is a DC power supply with 3 isolated channels with computer logging/control.
+Vupiter is a DC power supply with 3 isolated channels for computer logging/control.
 Simple adjustment power supply control opens the door to boundless assortment of experimentation.

 ##